Removing Negative Google Reviews

 Google’s “How to Handle” Directives

 Google relies on you to understand its content policies and community rules.
 Learn more about Google’s content policies before you start reporting a review.
 Why?
 You may think the review has been removed, but they have a habit of reappearing.
-If a review is not breaking any Google content policies, is not using foul language, and doesn’t contain harassing language, Google will leave it up to you to handle it.
+If a review is not breaking any Google content policies (ie: is not using foul language, doesn’t contain harassing language, etc), Google will leave it up to you to handle it.
 From Google,

 “Google doesn’t get involved when businesses and customers disagree about facts.”

 As much as reputation managers dream of Google changing their ways, Google has no real way to determine who is right or wrong – really think about it.
-Whether a review is a complete falsification of facts from your standpoint as a business owner, unless the review is breaking Google’s rules, it will remain visible.
+Whether a review is a complete falsification of facts from your standpoint as a business owner, unless it breaks Google’s rules, it will remain visible.
 Google uses automated spam detection measures, but sometimes legitimate reviews can be inadvertently removed.
-We all understand the frustration though, when a review is obviously spam, from a spam account, and the user name and profile image is simply a bad account.
+We all understand the frustration, though, when a review is obviously spam, from a spam account, and the username and profile image are simply a bad account.
 What do you do?
 Google shares what they will and will get involved with.
 Per Google:

 Contributions to Google Maps should accurately represent the location in question.
 Where contributions distort the truth, we will remove content.
 This includes reviews, photos, or videos not related to the location or business where they are tagged.
 If content is inaccurately placed on the map or is associated with an incorrect listing, the contribution may be rejected.